LTUC/amman-dotnet-401d2/Curriculum/Class02/Resources/UnitTests.md

 Assertions are what the test conditions are based off of.
 You use assertions to test the expected value against the actual value.
 If the expected and actual match, the test is a pass.

-One thing to note with unit tests is that even a expected failure of a conidtion, is still a failed test.
+One thing to note with unit tests is that even a expected failure of a condition, is still a failed test.
 You must structure your tests so that it will always complete as a "green" test.